fortunejs/fortune/doc/CONTRIBUTING.md

 2. Install development dependencies with `npm install`.
 3. Update the code, make sure the code lints and the tests pass by running `npm test`.
 4. Commit, push, and submit a pull request.

+You will need Node.js / io.js and `npm` installed on your system.